emily0906/emily0906.github.io/README.md

     * Copy the your resume file which name as *index.md*
     * Click on documents on the left side
     * Click on Github folder, go to the folder that have ```<user name>.github.io```
-    * Past the file
+    * Paste the file
     * Go back to Github Desktop
     * Type in ```Summary``` and ```Description``` in the bottom left hand side
     * Click ```Commit to Master``` button on the left hand side
-    * You are successful uploaded the resume on github page
+    * You successfully uploaded the resume on github page

 [](some gif)